Alaric Jackson

 Alaric Jackson (born July 14, 1998) is a Canadian and American professional football offensive tackle for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Iowa Hawkeyes.

 Early life

-Jackson was born to Dionne Jackson and Al Sr. He grew up in Windsor, Ontario and spent summers in Detroit, Michigan near the areas of West Seven Mile and Schafer with his father known as Al Sr. before moving to Detroit, Michigan, and holds dual Canadian-American citizenship.
+Jackson was born in Windsor, Ontario and spent summers in Detroit, Michigan near the areas of West Seven Mile and Schafer with his father, Al Sr., before moving to Detroit, Michigan, and holds dual Canadian-American citizenship.
 He attended Renaissance High School, where he originally played basketball and did not start playing football until his junior year.
 Jackson committed to play college football at Iowa over offers from Iowa State, Nebraska, and Michigan State.

 College career

 Jackson redshirted his true freshman season.
 He started every regular season game for Iowa at left tackle during his redshirt freshman season and was named to the Big Ten Conference All-Freshman team and a freshman All-American by the Football Writers Association of America.
 Jackson missed the season opener of his sophomore season after being suspended for violating team rules, but started the final 12 games of the season and was named second-team All-Big Ten.
 He missed three games due to injury as a redshirt junior and was named third-team All-Big Ten at the end of the season.
 As a redshirt senior, Jackson was named first-team All-Big Ten and a second-team All-American by the American Football Coaches Association after starting all eight of Iowa's games in the team's COVID-19-shortened 2020 season.